ste-sangiovanni/PPPA_Thesis_Seminar/README.md

 - Key tools such as interviews, focus groups, and content analysis.
 - Practical tips for applying qualitative methods in thesis research.

----

-## Contents

-This repository includes:
-- **Slides**: Visual presentations for each seminar.
-- **LaTeX Code**: Source code used to generate the slides.

-The materials are intended to support PPPA students in developing their research skills and methodologies for thesis writing.

----